 15 Popular Medium-sized Dog Breeds

 But how do you choose between them?
-Most dog owners choose medium-sized dog breeds because they don’t need a lot of time and energy.
+Most dog owners choose medium-sized dog breeds because they don’t need much time and energy.

 Medium-sized dogs come in different shapes and sizes.
 Some have long legs, while others are short and stocky.